Earth’s Magnetic Field Is Not About To Flip, Researchers Debunk Doomsday Theory

 “Our research suggests instead that the current weakened field will recover without such an extreme event, and therefore is unlikely to reverse,” study author Richard Holme, a professor of geomagnetism at the University of Liverpool, clarified in a statement.

-Together with scientists from the University of Iceland, in Reykjavik, and the German Research Centre for Geosciences (GFZ), Holme studied the way Earth’s magnetic field looked during the two most recent geomagnetic excursion events, where the poles came close to reversing but recovered their original position.
+Together with scientists from the University of Iceland in Reykjavik and the German Research Centre for Geosciences (GFZ), Holme studied the way Earth’s magnetic field looked during the two most recent geomagnetic excursion events, where the poles came close to reversing but recovered their original position.

 This happened roughly 41,000 years ago, which became known as the Laschamp event, and again around 34,000 years ago, described as the Mono Lake event.
 But the shape of the magnetic field back then was not similar to its present situation, the researchers point out.